-Research Contracts shall be executed performed and compliance in with the University's Research Contract Policy, where exists. one
+Research Contracts shall be executed and performed in compliance with the University's Research Contract Policy, where one exists.

 6.3 Due Diligence

 The negotiation and signing of IP contracts shall be undertaken by IPMO which shall exercise due diligence and consult other relevant persons and organs in the University.